cincanproject/tools/cincan-tool.md

 irrelevant of which hints, if any, are available.
 Just remember to prefix all filenames with `^` so that they get uploaded to docker image.

+#### Access output files

+Some tools put their output into files.
+Normally, these files remain only in the docker container and are destroyed with the container.
+However, you can fetch output files by marking the files in command line with prefix `^^`-prefix.

+For example the tool _jsunpack-n_ writes the result in directory, which you can explicitly name with option `-d <dir>`.
+The following command line provides an input file for the tool _jsunpack-n_ and also explicitly gives output directory which is then fetched from the docker container:

+    %  cccp run cincan/jsunpack-n ^sample.pdf -d ^^result-dir

 ### Harmonized tool input